CiscoSecurity/tr-05-serverless-cyberprotect/README.md

 command does not change the current `URL`.
 The `undeploy` command destroys the old `URL` forever.

-### Threat Response Module
+### SecureX Threat Response Module

-Now, the only thing left to do is to follow one of these URLs to navigate to Threat Response in your region and create the Cyberprotect module using your Lambda's URL:
+Now, the only thing left to do is to follow one of these URLs to navigate to SecureX Threat Response in your region and create the Cyberprotect module using your Lambda's URL:
 - US: https://securex.us.security.cisco.com/settings/modules/available/a89161ba-8d70-4ea9-a190-1453a763d84f/new
 - EU: https://securex.eu.security.cisco.com/settings/modules/available/0010614a-50e6-4f1a-a9af-877f6eaf2984/new
 - APJC: https://securex.apjc.security.cisco.com/settings/modules/available/a2af1c92-5702-448b-ab50-c9130464414f/new